sib-swiss/NGS-variants-training/docs/day2/filtering_evaluation.md

 To check how well we did, we'd first need to extract a vcf with only the information of the mother.

-**Exercise:** To extract variants that have at least one alternative allele in the mother from `variants/trio.filtered.vcf`, use `gatk SelectVariants` with the arguments:
+**Exercise:** Generate a script called `C14_extract_mother_only.sh` to extract variants that have at least one alternative allele in the mother from `variants/trio.filtered.vcf`.
+Use `gatk SelectVariants` with the arguments:

 * `--sample-name mother`
 * `--exclude-non-variants`